BabulKumar2022/tools-maufac-server-assign-12/README.md

 *  API for All product insert Admin to mongodb
 * API For All product delete Admin to mongodb
 * API for user collection insert and update
+* API for booking collection
+* ApI for User review

 ## Usages BD = Mongodb
 ## Deployment: Heroku.com